paolo-pr/laav/README.md

 * Error/exception handling is currently generic and will be developed/improved ASAP (according to my spare time, which is never enough...).
 * Add a RTSP/RTP streaming server.
-* Windows port (basically, it will consist in creating Windows based classes corresponding to ALSAGrabber and V4L2Grabber, with the same API, and few other things: Any contribution is welcome!).
+* Windows port (basically, it will consist in creating Windows based classes corresponding to ALSAGrabber and V4L2Grabber, with the same API, and few other things: any contribution is welcome!).
 * MPEGTS-MJPEG is currently NOT supported.
 * Add a demuxer/player (Any contribution is welcome!).